lcrdr/blog/index.md

 ---
-title: Welcome to my blog
+title: Personal blog to throw ideas and quality concepts
 ---